env0/templates/misc/basic-workflow/README.md

 ### Prerequisites

-This example assumes you have a template named `hello world` in your organization.
+This example assumes you have a template named `null` in your organization.

 To successfully run - you can either create that template in your organization or alter `env0.workflow.yml` to match a different template name.